 Most Orders Ship in 24 Hours or Less!

 The topic is: How do I know when to change my needle?

 Now when I say worn needles will ruin your records I don't mean something dramatic, although it can be if the tip becomes damaged rather then worn.
 Most of the time it's very subtle.
-Signs that severe damage is occurring; You may have noticed the sound getting a little fuzzy, a slight background hiss that seems to be increasing.
+Signs that severe damage is occurring; You may have noticed the sound getting a little fuzzy, some loss of sound quality, or a slight background hiss that seems to be increasing.
 Maybe the surface of the record doesn't have a sheen or looks hazy, you may also notice a fine white dust or the playing surface.
-This is what record damage looks and sounds like, the effect of a needle grinding off the sound grooves.
+This is what record damage looks and sounds like, the effect of a needle grinding off the sound groove.
 At that point a new needle will prevent any further damage, but it will not heal your records.

 Your jukebox will keep playing records right up to and past the point of causing permanent damage to the records.
 It's all about scheduled maintenance.
-The lesson: It's better and in the end far less expensive to change a needle then not to.
-Figure the cost of one new record multiplied by 50 to 100 times, and compare that to the cost of a needle and the answer start to become obvious.
+The lesson: It's better and far less expensive to change a needle then not to.
+Figure the cost of one new record then multiplied by 50 or 100 times, and compare that to the cost of a needle and the answer start to become obvious.

 So how long does a needle really last?
 The technical answer is about 2000-3000 plays for a diamond needle and about 600-800 plays for a sapphire tipped needle.
 This of course depends on the condition of your records, worn records wear needles faster.
 That plus the tracking pressure and a several other laws of physics.
 In the end, use the total play numbers mentioned above as outside intervals and you should receive maximum life and enjoyment from your records.

 Side note, the above does not apply to heavy weight tone arms that track well about 10 grams

 Needles 4 Jukeboxes LLC 1920 Harbor Point Dr Merritt Island FL 32952-2834